No Apologies!

 Trans Performance Exchange

-Emma and Tamarra will each create six digital postcards which will be exchanged each month between March and July 2021.
-These will be released on instagram each month, along with other related content. @trans_performance_exchange
+Emma and Tamarra each created six digital postcards which were exchanged each month between March and July 2021.
+These were released on instagram each month, and can be viewed at @trans_performance_exchange

 Hearty